VisTrails/VisTrails/doc/usersguide/cltools.rst

     Wrap the command "cat" that takes 2 files as input named "first" and "second".
 Also take a list of files as input named "rest".
     Catch stdout as file, name it "combined".
     Catch stderr as string, name it "stderr".
-    Show "first" and "conbined" by default.
+    Show "first" and "combined" by default.

     Your wrapper should now look like this::